Templeport: History

 The earliest mention of the name in the Vatican archives is for 2 September 1414- To the archdeacon of Kilmore.
 Mandate to collate and assign to Magonius Macamragan, priest, of the diocese of Kilmore, if found fit, the perpetual vicarage, value not exceeding 6 marks, of Insula Brechungy alias Tempullapuret in the said diocese, collation and provision of which, on its voidance by the death of Andrew Macgamragan, was made to him by bishop Nicholas.
 He doubts whether the said collation and provision of the said vicarage which, as the pope has learned, is still void as above, holds good.
 Dignum [arbitramur].

 The earliest mention of the name in the annals of Ireland is in the Annals of the Four Masters for 1496 A.D.- "M1496.17- Magauran, i.e. Donnell Bearnagh, Chief of Teallach-Eachdhach, was treacherously slain before the altar of the church of Teampall-an-phuirt, by Teige, the son of Hugh, son of Owen Magauran; and the marks of the blows aimed at him are still visible in the corners of the altar."

-The parish was famous in ancient Ireland as the location of Magh Slécht and the centre of worship of the pagan god Crom Cruach.
+Since pre-christian times the noted location of Magh Slécht and the Celtic worship of pagan gods Crom Cruach.

 Two saints are associated with the parish, Saint Banban the Wise and Saint Mogue.